Table of Contents

 Step 1.
 Type: regedit in the Search and hit Enter > Click "Yes" to open Registry Editor.

 Step 2.
-Go and follow this page to find your User Profile list:
+Navigate to the below path to find your User Profile list:

 Usually, the SID will be listed twice - with or without a .BAK extension:

 - SID listed with a .BAK extension, such as: S-1-5-21-2795999757-2048908912-3492586281-1000.bak

 - SID listed without a .BAK extension, such as: S-1-5-21-2795999757-2048908912-3492586281-1000